Caast/caast-documentation/README.md

 The function is expecting an object and you can add as much as informations you want.

-### Events
+### Emitted events

 The Caast widget will also emit some custom events in order to implement some code on your side.
-Those events are emitted on each widget action and return some custom data availables in the `detail` key
+Those events are emitted on each widget action and return some custom data available in the `detail` key

 The Caast data object in events looks like this: